crazyman9870/SOC/README.txt

+This is a project was written by some of my good programming buddies (Zack Jensen, Davis Hyer, Ian Davies, Trevor Martin) and myself.
+It was a great learning experience as we worked together to design, implement and test the code you see here.

 Run the demo server using "ant server".
 Then navigate to localhost:8081/ in order to read the documentation.
 The "Java docs" link takes you to documentation